react-cosmos/react-cosmos/docs/MIGRATION_V6.md

 1. Revamp the docs and possibly the website, too.
 1. Make v6 official and start rolling out new features.

-Please [join us on Discord](https://discord.gg/3X95VgfnW5) on this journey to take React Cosmos to the next level.
+Please [join us on Discord](https://discord.gg/3X95VgfnW5) on this journey to take React Cosmos to the next level!